assems/Neighborhood-Map/README.md

 ## How to run the project in Production Mode

+1. Make sure the cloned repo. has origin remote configured correctly.
-1. Build the production optimised code by: `npm run build`
+2. Build the production optimised code by: `npm run build`
 2. Deploy it to `gh-pages` branch by `npm run deploy`